shawn-y-sun/Credit_Risk_Model_LoanDefaults/README.md

 ## [1.
 Data Preparation](https://github.com/shawn-y-sun/Credit_Risk_Model_LoanDefaults/blob/main/1.Credit%20Risk%20Modeling_PD%20Data%20Preparation.ipynb)

+In this part of data pipeline, we fill in or convert the data into what we need, and then create and group dummy variables for each category as required for PD model and credit scorecard building.

 ### Preprocessing Data
 __Continuous variables__<br>
 Convert the date string values to numeric values of days or months until today